dlevsha/nasgrate/README.md

 	_$ chmod +x nasgrate

-Now you can run Nasgrate simply type
+Now you can run Nasgrate by simply typing

 	_$ ./nasgrate